CIS-UO/DM2022W/docs/HOWTO-bitfields.md

         self.assertEqual(sign_extend(chunk,3), -3)
 ```

 Should we always sign-extend the values we extract?
 If we do, we'll always
 need a zero in the high-order bit of fields we know to be positive, even if
 know they will always be positive.
 For example, if wanted to represent
 integers from 0 to 3, we would need three bits instead of two bits: 000, 001, 010, 011.
 It is more efficient to treat such a field as "unsigned": 00, 01, 10, 11, treating
 the high (leftmost) bit as part of the magnitude rather than a sign.
 Most of the fields in in a the
-DM2019 instruction word are unsigned.
+DM2022 instruction word are unsigned.
 So, we will
-leave our ```extract``` method as it is, and add a new method ```extract_signed```
+leave our ``extract`` method as it is, and add a new method ``extract_signed``
 for the cases in which we want to consider the high bit as a sign.

 ```python
     def extract_signed(self, word: int) -> int:
         """Extract bits in bitfield as a signed integer."""
 ```

 This can be done in two or three lines of Python (or even in one line):
 First extract the field as an unsigned integer,
 and then sign-extend it.
 I leave it to you.
 Here are test cases for it:

 ```python
 class Test_Signed_Extraction(unittest.TestCase):